btcsuite/btcwallet/rpc/documentation/api.md

   - `int64 previous_amount`: The previous output value.

 - `repeated Output outputs`: Properties for every transaction output.
-Every transaction output has a cooresponding properties message in this repeated field.
+Every transaction output has a corresponding properties message in this repeated field.

   **Nested message:** `Output`